ssvassiliev/Summer_School_General/_episodes/04-parallel_programming_models.md

 ![](../fig/parallel_app_2.svg)

-- Most processors today have vector units that allow processors to operate on more than one piece of data (int, float,double) at a time.
+- Most processors today have vector units that allow processors to operate on more than one piece of data (int, float, double) at a time.
 For example, a vector operation shown in the figure is conducted on eight floats.
 This operation can be executed in a single clock cycle, with little overhead costs to the serial operation.

 ##### Example AVX2 program
 avx2_example.c